Condition Analysis

 7

-Average temperatures around 8°C over the last week slow evaporation significantly compared to summer conditions, extending required drying times.
+Average temperatures around 13°C over the past week limit evaporation rates compared to warmer summer conditions.

 Recommendations